No One Wants You to Know How Bad Fukushima Might Still Be

 Fukushima nuclear workers and their supporters raise their fists in front of TEPCO headquarters during a rally in Tokyo on March 14, 2014.
 Toru Yamanaka/AFP/Getty Images

 Last month, when the Tokyo Electric Power Company (TEPCO) announced it would move forward with its plan to construct an “ice wall” around the Fukushima Daiichi nuclear power plant’s failed reactors, it seemed like a step backwards.
-In June, the utility company in charge of decommissioning the plant—which was ravaged by a tsunami in March 2011—indicated that its initial attempt at installing a similar structure had flopped.
-Its pipes were apparently unable to freeze the ground, despite being filled with a -22°F chemical solution.
+In June, the utility company in charge of decommissioning the plant – which was ravaged by a tsunami in March 2011 – indicated that its initial attempt at installing a similar structure had flopped.
+Its pipes were apparently unable to freeze the ground, despite being filled with a -30°C chemical solution.

 Videos by VICE